 Don’t Forget About Fido

-Make sure your animals are prepared for heat as well.
-Make sure they have cool water at all times and for some animals you might want to consider some kind of pool or tank.
-(We used a stock tank for our dogs to swim in and a kiddie pool for the ducks!)
-Also make sure your pets have plenty of shade to relax in.
+Make sure your animals and livestock are prepared for heat as well.
+They need to have cool water at all times and for some animals, you might want to consider some kind of pool or tank.
+(We’ve used a stock tank for our dog to swim in and a kiddie pool for the ducks!)
+Also, make sure your pets have plenty of shade to relax in.

 If you don’t have air conditioning in your home you might want to consider some of these tips to keep your home cool without air conditioning.

 For more tips on how to prepare for a heat wave, check out Ready.gov.

 What are your tips for preparing for extreme heat?

 This article about Preparing for an Extreme Heat Wave was originally published on Little House Living in August 2013.
 It has been updated as of July 2020.